njibhu/t3d/t3dtools.js/README.md

 ## How to build it ?

-- You need CMake and emscripten
+- You need CMake and emscripten (easiest to build on WSL if you're on windows)
 - run `cmake .`
 - run `emmake make`

+- Or in a single command: `cmake --build . --clean-first`

 ## What can be done next: